 Katie Holten is a visual artist and resistance fighter based in NYC and working in the world.

-She grew up in Ireland and studied Fine Art, History of Art and Complexity at the National College of Art and Design in Dublin, the Hochschule der Kunst in Berlin, Cornell University in New York and the Santa Fe Institute in New Mexico.
+She grew up in Ireland and studied Fine Art and History of Art at the National College of Art and Design in Dublin, the Hochschule der Kunst in Berlin, Cornell University in New York and Complexity at the Santa Fe Institute in New Mexico.

-At the root of Holten’s practice is a commitment to study the inextricable relationship between humans and the natural world.
+At the root of Holten’s practice is a commitment to study the inextricable relationship between Humans and Nature.
 Drawing is her primary research tool in visualizing the challenges.
-Several years ago, recognizing a collapse of language and a looming crisis of representation as our species adapts to life in the Anthropocene, Holten created a Tree Alphabet and published the book ABOUT TREES, offering readers a language beyond the human.
+Several years ago, recognizing a potential collapse of language and a looming crisis of representation as our species adapts to life in the Anthropocene, Holten created a Tree Alphabet and published the book ABOUT TREES, offering readers a language beyond the human.

-Since 2014 Holten has hosted monthly salons in her home for a community of artists, scientists, writers, philosophers and engaged citizens to look at art, activism, and environmental crises in the Anthropocene.
-She is currently developing a Living Tree Alphabet for New York City.
+Since 2014 Holten has hosted monthly salons in her home for a community of artists, scientists, writers, philosophers and engaged citizens to explore the possibilities for art and activism in the Anthropocene.
+She is currently creating a New York City Tree Alphabet.

 She has been the recipient of numerous grants and fellowships, including a Fulbright Scholarship, Pollock Krasner Award, and multiple Bursaries from the Arts Council of Ireland.
-She is a current recipient of the Arts and Humanities Residency at the NYC Urban Field Station awarded by the NYC Department of Parks and Recreation and the US Forest Service.
+She is a recent fellow of the Arts and Humanities Residency at the NYC Urban Field Station awarded by the NYC Department of Parks and Recreation and the US Forest Service.